-Lunchtime Detention - when pupils reach 3 gammas they will automatically be placed in a lunchtime detention which takes place from 12.55-1.35 in Room 10 on a Monday, Wednesday and Friday.
+Lunchtime Detention - when pupils reach 3 gammas they will automatically be placed in a lunchtime detention which takes place from 12.55-1.25 in Room 10 on a Monday, Wednesday and Friday.

-Afterschool Detention - Wednesdays 4.05-5.05pm Room 10 - A continuation of poor behaviour or a one-off serious incident will result in an afterschool detention.
+Afterschool Detention - Wednesdays 4.00-5.00pm Room 10 - A continuation of poor behaviour or a one-off serious incident will result in an after school detention.
 This is at the discretion of Heads of Year and/or the Senior Leadership Team.
-Parents will be informed 24 hours beforehand.
+Parents will be informed at least 24 hours beforehand.

-Head's Detention -Saturday Detentions 9.00-11.00am
+Head's Detention - 2 hour Saturday Detentions

-These are for more serious incidents that warrant more than an Afterschool Detention or a continuation of low level incidents for which previous afterschool detentions have been served.
+These are for more serious incidents that warrant more than an Afterschool Detention or a continuation of low level incidents for which previous after school detentions have been served.
 These are supervised by the Head of the Senior School.

 - Placing a pupil 'On Report' this means issuing a pupil with a report card which they must present at the start of each lesson to every member of staff who teaches them.
 The member of staff should indicate if the pupil has achieved their given target(s) and initial the card.
 The pupil's parent will sign each evening.
 It is hoped that the collection of positive comments acts as a method of restoring the pupil's self-image as well as a way of monitoring the pupil's activities.
 The Deputy Head (Pastoral), Heads of Year and the pupil's tutor will oversee this 'On report' process.
 In conjunction, a pupil may be required to sign a bespoke contract. - Internal Exclusion this sanction may be appropriate for serious or persistent behaviour issues.
 A pupil may be placed in internal exclusion for a specified period of time and supervised by the Pastoral Team in the first instance.
 Subject staff will set timetabled subject work.
-Break and lunchtime will be spent away from peers. - Temporary or Permanent Exclusion this may only be authorised by the Head of Senior School or another senior member of staff in her absence.
+Break and lunchtime will be spent away from peers. - Temporary or Permanent Exclusion this may only be authorised by the Head or another senior member of staff if the Head is absent.
 It may be considered for pupils who have committed serious disciplinary offences.
 Please see the Exclusions Policy document for further details.

-Incidents of smoking; drinking; substance abuse; possession of illegal drugs; sexual acts; or serious misuse of the internet will always be referred to the Head of Senior School/Head of Hind House or, in her absence, the Deputy Head.
+Incidents of smoking; vaping; drinking; substance abuse; possession of illegal drugs; sexual acts; or serious misuse of the internet will always be referred to the Head/Head of Hind House/ Deputy Head.
 Parents will be informed, and sanctions will be at the discretion of the school and may include internal exclusion or an exclusion (temporary or permanent).
 Repeat offences put the pupil at risk of permanent exclusion.
 Passing illegal drugs to another member of the school community or engaging in sexual behaviours are most likely to result in immediate and permanent exclusion.
 For serious misbehaviour which meets the criteria for permanent exclusion or required removal, please refer to the 'Exclusions and Required Removal Policy'.